Frederick Norley: Early life

 Norley was born at Canterbury in Kent in 1845, the son of James and Emma Norley.
 His father was a tailor and Norley grew up in the city.
-He is first known to have played cricket in 1863, appearing for Kent Colts sides that year and the next.
+He is first known to have played cricket in 1863, appearing for Kent Colts that year and the next.

 Career

-Debuting for the senior side as a professional bowler in 1864, he played in Kent's first six matches of the season, all of them losses.
+Making his debut as a professional bowler in 1864, he played in Kent's first six matches of the season, all of them losses.
 He bowled intermittently, but took a five-wicket haul against Surrey at Gravesend, the only one of his first-class career.
-He played in Kent's first match of the following season and was employed by the MCC at Lord's as a professional in 1865, playing one first-class match for the side as well as appearing in club games and umpiring matches.
+He played in Kent's first match of the following season and was employed by Marylebone Cricket Club (MCC) as a professional at Lord's in 1865, playing one match for them as well as appearing in club games, and umpiring matches.

 In 1866 Norley was employed by the Clydeside Cricket Club at Glasgow and in 1868 by St George's Cricket Club in Manhattan, New York.
 He remained as a player and groundsman with St George's throughout the 1870s before moving to Canada during the 1880s.
 In 1884 he was employed as a coach and groundsman by Trinity College School at Port Hope, Ontario.